 - 2.20 For the current GB electricity distribution price control ('RIIO ED1'), Ofgem weighted the input indices using a notional structure of an electricity distribution network operator (DNO).
-This was "to prevent DNOs benefiting from an inefficient structure or inflating RPEs for cost areas that represent a large proportion of [costs]"^{7 8}. - 2.21 The approaches used for previous price controls and by other regulatory decision makers help to inform our approach to RP6 (see Table 4 below on labour and materials for example).
+This was "to prevent DNOs benefiting from an inefficient structure or inflating RPEs for cost areas that represent a large proportion of [costs]"^{7 8}. - 2.21 The approaches used for previous price controls and by other regulatory decision makers, help to inform our approach to RP6 (see Table 4 below on labour and materials for example).
 From these we can observe there is no definitive approach to cost category and weight selections.
-There is however a general trend to account for how the inflation rate for labour, materials and equipment/plant differ from general inflation.
+There is however a general trend to account for how the inflation rate for: labour; materials; equipment/plant and 'other' costs differ from general inflation.

-Table 4: use of General and Specialist sub-division
+Table 4: Use of General and Specialist sub-division